 - So if a California “ventilation system” is rated at 100 cubic feet per minute, you an expect about 100 cubic feet per minute of smoky outdoor air to show up in your breathing zone and lungs with filtration provided only by whatever might be in those cracks and crevices.

 - So, if you live in California, and you don’t want smoke in your lungs and in your home, you should turn off your ventilation system when outdoor air is smoky and not suitable for breathing.

 - To keep smoke out, a pressurization/ventilation system can deliver the correct amount of outdoor air, but clean it BEFORE it enters your home and breathing zone.
 You can deliver CLEANED outdoor air into your home through an effective, variable speed ventilation/filtration system.
 A MERV 14-15 filter will clean your breathing zone air much better than passing it through cracks and crevices (building construction defects.).
 A HEPA filter will remove an incredible 99.97% of outdoor particles.
 With either a MERV 14-15 filter or a HEPA filter, outdoor smoke can be very heavy, and if your home is pressurized with MERV 14 or HEPA filtered air, you will not even smell the smoke so long as you keep doors and windows closed.

 - Use smart controls to automate the fresh air delivery system so that indoor air is automatically delivered in the proper amount, clean and without smoke, PM2.5, pollen, mold spores, agricultural chemical aerosols, viruses, bacteria, soot. and other toxic particles.

 - CONCLUSION?
-Folks in homes that have ventilation provided by exhaust fans should switch from the exhaust ventilation system that is likely installed in your home and install a pressurization, smart ventilation system with a MERV 14 or better filter.
-It is easy, quick and affordable.
+Folks in homes that have ventilation provided by exhaust fans should switch from the exhaust ventilation system that is likely installed in their home and install a pressurization, smart ventilation system with a MERV 14 or better filter.
+It is easy, quick ,affordable. and EFFECTIVE